djndl1/CSNotes/corejava1.md

    };
 ```

 It is common practice to use uppercase letters for type variables, and to keep them short.
-The Java library uses the variable E for the element type of a collection, K and V for key and value types of a table, and T (and the neighboring letters U and S, if necessary) for “any type at all.”
+The Java library uses the variable E for the element type of a collection, K and V for key and value types of a table, and T (and the neighboring letters U and S, if necessary) for "any type at all."

 Besides generic classes, it is also possible to define generic methods.